 Automatic Deployment of Custom Settings

-Deploying custom settings of Softros LAN Messenger in a Windows Server 2012 domain
+Deploying Softros LAN Messenger’s settings in a Windows Server 2019 domain

-Most settings of the application are stored in the General.ini file found in the
+Most of Softros LAN Messenger’s settings are stored in the General.ini file found in the

-The idea of deploying the settings involves editing the end users’ General.ini files with a logon script.
+The idea of distributing the settings involves editing the end users’ configuration files with a logon script.

 For this purpose, a Group Policy Object (GPO) will be created and edited in the following example.